 Perhaps because it's known for its cheap prices, many of us wouldn't consider shopping at Ikea if we're looking for a quality mattress.
 Ikea mattresses tend to be among the more affordable options in our mattress test, with four queen-sized models that cost under $1000.
 But since our testing regularly reveals that cheaper products often match or outperform more expensive ones, it raises the question: should Ikea be at the top of your list for mattress shopping?

 We'll talk you through all things Ikea mattresses, plus, for CHOICE members, we'll reveal which ones are our top picks.

 Ikea mattresses are definitely worth considering – some more than others.
 Just make sure you're buying the best that the Swedish retailer has to offer.

-"Ikea makes middle-of-the-road mattresses – they're not the best on the market, but for the price some of them are good.
-So, depending on what you're looking for, an Ikea mattress can be a solid choice," says CHOICE mattress expert Peter Zaluzny.
+"Ikea typically makes middle-of-the-road mattresses – most aren't the best on the market, but some do rank among our top performers.
+The rest aren't bad for the price so, depending on what you're looking for, an Ikea mattress can be a solid choice," says CHOICE mattress expert Peter Zaluzny.